Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Detailed Granger Causality Analysis

-We report results across three dataset groups (i) standard benchmark datasets, (ii) chaotic ODE datasets, and (iii) the large-scale Monash forecasting collection.
-For datasets with a large number of columns, we restrict the Granger causality analysis to pairwise comparisons among 20 randomly selected channels.
+For datasets with high dimensionality, we restrict the Granger causality analysis to pairwise comparisons among 20 randomly selected channels to maintain computational efficiency.

-For the standard benchmark datasets such as electricity and traffic, Granger causality tests reveal that these datasets exhibit moderate inter-channel correlation, with higher causality (F-score) predominantly at shorter lookback windows (lag=30) (\Cref{tab:fscore_results_30},~\Cref{tab:fscore_results_96}, and~\Cref{tab:fscore_results_192}).
-This suggests that, for short lags, information from other channels can slightly aid forecasting, but as the lag increases, most predictive power lies within each channel's own history.
-This outcome aligns with the observation that univariate models (CI) can often perform well for these datasets at longer lookback settings, as there is diminishing marginal benefit from including other channels when window size grows.
+\paragraph{Standard Benchmarks} As shown in Table~\ref{tab:unified_fscore_results}, datasets such as Electricity and Traffic exhibit moderate inter-channel correlation.
+However, higher causality ($F$-scores) is predominantly concentrated at shorter lookback windows (lag=30).
+As the lag increases to 192, the predictive power of neighboring channels diminishes significantly.
+This quantitative decline supports the observation that Channel-Independent (CI) univariate models often perform optimally at longer lookback settings, as the marginal information gain from other channels becomes negligible over time.

-In contrast, chaotic ODE datasets (\Cref{tab:fscore_results_30},~\Cref{tab:fscore_results_96}, and~\Cref{tab:fscore_results_192}) consistently display higher Granger causality scores across all lag settings (with the exception of the electricity dataset), indicating robust and persistent dependencies between channels.
-This is particularly evident even at longer lookback windows.
-Such behavior is characteristic of deterministic physical systems or simulated multivariate dynamics where the evolution of one variable intrinsically influences the others.
-The implication is that multivariate models leveraging channel dependencies are especially suitable for these ODE datasets.
+\paragraph{Chaotic ODE Datasets} In contrast, chaotic ODE datasets consistently display high $F$-scores across all lag settings.
+Even at a lag of 192, systems like the Lorenz and Double Pendulum maintain robust and persistent dependencies between channels.
+This is characteristic of deterministic physical systems where the state of one variable is intrinsically and permanently linked to the evolution of others.
+These results underscore why multivariate models (CD) are particularly well-suited for physical or simulated dynamics.

-We also report results for the Monash repository’s~\cite{godahewa2021monash} large-scale real-world datasets (over 40 time series from diverse domains).
-We select 40 datasets from a total of 58 datasets after removing datasets with missing values.
-Granger causality analysis~\Cref{tab:Monash_granger} reveals that only a minority—six of forty—show an inter-channel F-score above 10, and that F-scores tend to decline with increasing lag (except isolated cases like the Kaggle dataset).
-This pattern suggests that most Monash datasets lack strong lateral dependencies and instead behave like collections of independent univariate series.
-For instance, many resemble traffic datasets from the M1 or M3 collections: aggregations rather than integrated multivariate systems.
-As lags increase (e.g., at lag=196), additional channels yield minimal information gain, hence the F-score drops.
+\paragraph{Monash Forecasting Collection} We analyzed 40 datasets from the Monash repository after filtering for missing values.
+As detailed in Table~\ref{tab:Monash_granger}, the vast majority of these real-world datasets lack strong lateral dependencies.
+Only six of the forty datasets show an inter-channel $F$-score above 10, with most scores declining sharply as lag increases.
+Many of these datasets (e.g., Hospital or Australian Electricity) behave more like collections of independent univariate series rather than integrated multivariate systems.